What are you teaching your child today?

 It’s time to jump on board.

 Stop flying by the seat of your pants each day and let me do some of the navigating for you.
-Playing Preschool will give you a school year’s worth of learning activities with your child – now that’s one amazing way to make it to nap time.
+Playing Preschool will give you a school year’s worth of learning activities with your child and finally an answer to the question “What are you doing with your child today?”

 Let’s start this homeschool preschool journey together.